h-i-sutton/h-i-sutton.github.io/_posts/2025-12-20-Timeline-2022-Ukraine-Invasion-At-Sea.md

 Nov 18: Ukrainian USV attacks Novorossiysk.
 No significant damage but attack demonstrates range of vessels.

+## 2023

-##2023Jan 2023: Small Russian naval base at Feodosiya becomes more important with Kalibr armed Buyan-M corvettes using it.
+Jan 2023: Small Russian naval base at Feodosiya becomes more important with Kalibr armed Buyan-M corvettes using it.

 Jan 11: Russian warships and submarines based at Novorossiysk temporarily evacuated in face of perceived Ukrainian threat.
 Vessels return.